x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

    |\> 1000,000|60|180|
    |

+> [!NOTE]
-Note that some outlier mailboxes would take longer to complete based on the mailbox profile.
+> Some outlier mailboxes would take longer to complete based on the mailbox profile.
 Also, if a tenant has larger mailboxes on average, this can also contribute to the extended duration of migration.

 ## Migration performance factors